Jannik-Schilling/generate_swmm_inp/README.md

 - you can also propose new features and discuss them at the issues page.
 - You can fork this repository to implement your own code and send a pull request

-## Cite
-If you use the plugin in scientific work or other studies, please cite as:
-> *Schilling, J.; Tränckner, J. Generate_SWMM_inp: An Open-Source QGIS Plugin to Import and Export Model Input Files for SWMM.
-Water 2022, 14, 2262. https://doi.org/10.3390/w14142262*

 ## Funding
 First versions of this plugin have been developed within the project PROSPER-RO, funded by BMBF, grant number 033L212